GDSN

 ESAP is business processes for electronic commerce and is used to facilitate for companies that have chosen to communicate via GS1 EDI (Electronic Data Interchange).
 The ESAP documentation is primarily aimed at operational managers of suppliers and system developers.

-The processes follow GS1 standards and are documented in implementation guides and specifications designed to help different industries get their information flows organized.
+The processes follow GS1 standards and are documented in implementation guides and specifications designed to help different industries get their information flows organised.

 To send business information over any type of network, such as the Internet, a file transfer protocol is required.
 GS1 recommends EDIINT AS2 (EDI over INTernet Applicability Statement 2).
 EDIINT AS2 securely transmits data over the Internet using HTTP as the transport protocol.
 Some of the benefits of AS2 are:

-- Encryption ensures that the information cannot be read by unauthorized persons during transmission.
+• Encryption ensures that the information cannot be read by unauthorised persons during transmission.

-Here are the guidelines and technical specifications for Transport Management.
-Most of the specifications have been developed by an international working group, while the Transport Invoice has been developed by a national working group.
+The specifications for warehouse management are developed by an international working group based on GS1 XML.
+The specifications transport management have been developed by an international working group, while the Transport Invoice has been developed by a local working group.

 EPCIS